dhh1128/codecraft.co/the-scaling-fallacy.md

 Enter big data...

 Google's indexing of the internet is essentially a scaled-up, incredibly sophisticated, optimized version of traditional enterprise search.
 Last I heard, over 4 million (!) servers were behind www.google.com, servicing the queries that all of us feed it.
-It's impressive--miraculous, even--how effective the Google service (and Bing, and other competitors) has managed to be.
+It's impressive &mdash; miraculous, even &mdash; how effective the Google service (and Bing, and other competitors) has managed to be.
 I don't have major complaints about the user experience.

 But it's the wrong architecture for internet scale.
 We're paying way too much for power and hardware to keep these sites running; we need something radically different, which is why technologies like the one I helped productize at <a href="http://www.perfectsearchcorp.com" target="_blank">Perfect Search</a> are the wave of the future.
 Perfect Search can sustain query speeds that are hundreds or thousands of times faster than a traditional index; sooner or later, the world will figure out that that matters.